Five Years Later, Legal Megaupload Data Is Still Trapped On Dead Servers

 No, it was their backup.
 When it went away they should have created another one.

-Of course its deeply unfair (Score:2, Insightful)
+Of course its deeply unfair (Score:3, Insightful)

 "deeply unfair" is central theme of all US copyright law.